Overview of the Series

 - ADA Peter Stone, played by Philip Winchester

 As the series progresses, additional supporting characters join.
-The additional characters are allies of the detectives in the Manhattan District Attorney’s office and in the Medical Examiner’s office.
+The additional characters are allies of the detectives in the Manhattan District Attorney’s office and the Medical Examiner’s office.

 Law & Order Special Victims Unit Season Episodes